 Both spreadsheets and homegrown systems saw an increase compared to 2021, probably because enterprise-level companies can afford to make tools themselves.

-More widespread adoption of third-party solutions, like Campaign Performance from ObservePoint, will help reduce broken links, missing data, human errors, and hours spent managing tracking codes.
+More widespread adoption of third-party solutions will help reduce broken links, missing data, human errors, and hours spent managing tracking codes.

 Discover how ObservePoint can help you audit your analytics technologies, protect your customer data, and ensure trusted insights.